learn-co-curriculum/swift-functions/README.md

 ## Objectives

 1. Distinguish the functional and object-oriented programming paradigms.
-2. Learn how functions and method differ conceptually
+2. Learn how functions and methods differ conceptually
 3. Create and call simple custom functions in Swift.
 4. Create and call custom functions that provide a return.
 5. Create and call custom functions that take parameters.